-Third molars, commonly referred to as wisdom teeth, are usually the last four of 32 teeth to erupt (surface) in the mouth, generally making their appearance between the ages of 17 and 25, although the timing can vary.
-Wisdom teeth are located at the back of the mouth (top and bottom), near the entrance to the throat.
+Third molars, commonly known as wisdom teeth, are the last set of teeth to emerge in the mouth.
+They typically appear between the ages of 17 and 25, although the timing can vary.
+Wisdom teeth are located at the back of the mouth, both on the top and bottom, near the entrance to the throat.
 The term “wisdom” in “wisdom teeth” reflects the age range when these teeth typically appear.
 The idea is that these molars erupt during a time in life that is often associated with increased maturity or wisdom (though your results may vary).

 However, it’s important to note that not everyone develops wisdom teeth, and even if they do, they may not cause any problems.
 In cases where wisdom teeth are impacted or causing oral health issues, their removal may be necessary.